spencerJD/jekyll-now/about.md

 <br>
 <br>

-When I am not in the lab or field, I enjoy hiking, riding/working on motorcycles, LEGO, reading, and knitting.
+When I am not in the lab or field, I enjoy hiking, riding/working on motorcycles, LEGO, boardgames, reading, and knitting.
 My fiancee does some awesome photography through the microscope, so check out her instagram @under.the.scope!